-- First you cut the clear plastic to roughly fit the area of the vehicle's front end.
+- You cut the clear plastic to roughly fit the area of the vehicle's front end.

-- Second, you washed, cleaned and then wet down the section of the body you wanted to protect with the plastic.
+- You washed, cleaned, and then wet down the section of the body you wanted to protect with the plastic.

-- Third you wet down the back side of the plastic which had a thin coating of a glue that the water activated.
+- You wet down the back side of the plastic, which had a thin coating of a glue that the water activated.

-- For the final step, you placed the wet plastic onto a wet RV front end.
+- Then you placed the wet plastic onto a wet RV front end.

 - Once it was roughly in place, you just used a squeegee to push the water from under the plastic, making sure to eliminate any bubbles that might show up as you worked the plastic with the squeegee.

-- And finally, the plastic was elastic to a degree, so it could be “stretched and shaped” as you used your squeegee.
+- Finally, since the plastic was elastic to a degree, it could be stretched and shaped as you used your squeegee.